P1rat3L00t/Yamata-no-OrochiC2/README.md

 ## Legal Disclaimer

-> **All content, code, and techniques in this repository are provided solely for educational and authorized security research.
+> All content, code, and techniques in this repository are provided solely for educational and authorized security research.
 > Any unauthorized use, distribution, or deployment is strictly prohibited.
 > Use responsibly and always comply with applicable laws and regulations.
-> The authors bear no liability for misuse.**
+> **The authors bear NO liability for misuse.**

 ---